The Art of Retouching Headshots Part Two

 The Elephant In The Room

-A week does not go by without someone telling me that either a friend or family member is a “professional photographer” and they can “do the art of retouching on their own.”
+A week does not go by without someone telling me that either a friend or family member is a “professional photographer” and they can “do retouching on their own.”
 I have yet to speak with a photographer who has not experienced this firsthand.
-It’s hard to know what to say – well, for me it is.
+It’s hard to know what to say – well, at least it is for me.

 I’ve given up asking about the qualifications of the “professional photographer” of which they speak.
 The narrative is invariably the same – something about how they love photography and are really good with outdoor photos of kids/family.
 They come to me for headshots because “they don’t do all that studio lighting” – not realizing the very essences of photo-graphy is writing with light…

-As we are all too well acquainted, anyone with a few extra bucks can buy Photoshop and can begin manipulating pixels.
-In fact, an ever increasing segment of the American population is doing exactly that – at an alarming rate.
+As we are all too well acquainted, anyone with a few extra bucks can subscribe to Photoshop and can begin manipulating pixels.
+In fact, an ever-increasing segment of the American population is doing exactly that.

-Regardless, and interestingly enough, when these same people are asked if the mere ownership of a scalpel makes them a surgeon, they answer decidedly in the negative.
+Regardless, when these same people are asked if the mere ownership of a scalpel makes them a surgeon, they answer decidedly in the negative.
 They also recognize that toting a hammer does not make them a master carpenter, nor buying the finest cookware magically transforms them into a chef.
 But owning a Camera/Photoshop/Wacom Tablet?
 Voila!
-They’re miraculously a professional photographer!
+They’re miraculously transformed into a professional photographer!